Last Updated on

-You might have heard of artificial insemination and might think of this as modern technology, but did you know that the technology has been around since the late 18th Century?
-Yes, that’s right.
-While the methodology has improved by leaps and bounds, the basic procedure remains the same.
-Intrauterine Insemination (IUI) is considered as one of the best infertility treatments to help a woman conceive.
+You must have heard about artificial insemination, which you probably think of as modern technology, but did you know that it has been around since the late 19th Century?
+Yes, that’s right!
+The very first implementation of the technology was carried out in 1884 and was documented in a medical journal after 25 years.
+While the methodology has improved leaps and bounds, the basic procedure remains the same.

 Video: Intrauterine Insemination IUI Process for Infertility Treatment

-- Single women or same sex couples not suffering from any fertility issues, but who want a baby
+- Single women or same sex-couples who are not suffering from any fertility issues, but desire to have a baby.

-- Couples unable to have vaginal intercourse or finding it difficult to do so for various reasons, like a physical disability or psychosexual issue
+- Couples unable to have vaginal intercourse or finding it difficult to do so for various reasons, like physical disability or psychosexual issue.

 An important thing to note here is that IUI or Intrauterine Insemination is not the same as IVF or Invitro Fertilisation.
 IUI works better for women who do not have very serious fertility issues.